purerosefallen/ygopro-pm/README.md

 13. During your end phase, activate or apply any [Special Condition](https://bulbapedia.bulbagarden.net/wiki/Special_Conditions_(TCG)) effects, then your turn ends.

 ### How to Win
-1. Take all your Prize cards.
+1. When you take your last Prize card.
 (Your opponent's life points are reduced to 0.)
 2. At any time, if your opponent controls no monsters.
 (If their only monster is destroyed.)
 3. If your opponent cannot draw a card for their normal draw during their draw phase.
 4. [Some cards](https://www.pokemon.com/us/pokemon-tcg/pokemon-cards/?cardName=&cardText=win+this+game&evolvesFrom=&simpleSubmit=&format=unlimited&particularArtist=&sort=number&sort=number) will allow you to win by other means.